Sahana496/HPA-Single-Cell-Classification/README.md

     - In our case, the labels are provided at the image level but classification is output at the cell level
     - Multi-label indicates that the instances can have more than one classification
     - In our case, there could be multiple organelles labeled in each cell

+The Data is downloaded from Kaggle (https://www.kaggle.com/c/hpa-single-cell-image-classification/data).

+## Implementation
+Mask R-CNN framework with three different backbones:
+    - ResNet101-FPN
+    - ResNeXt101-FPN
+    - DenseNet121

+ResNet101 and ResNeXt101 with Feature Pyramid Network was implemented using the Detectron2 library.
+Densenet121 was implemented using Torchvision library from PyTorch.

+## Running code
+To train MaskRCNN with Densenet121 backbone, run-model.sbatch batchfile must be submitted (after updating the path to your Singularity container).
+To train MaskRCNN with ResNet101-FPN and ResNeXt101-FPN backbone, detectron_code/run-model.sbatch batchfile must be submitted (after updating the path to your Singularity container).
+The notebook **Densenet-Eval.ipynb** contains the code for visualizing the output predictions from MaskRCNN with a DenseNet121 backbone.
+The notebook **detectron_code/Resnext101-Eval.ipynb** contains the code for visualizing the output predictions from MaskRCNN with a ResNeXt121-FPN backbone.